Renault 1 000 kg: Origins

 The 1000 Kg was originally presented in 1945 as a prototype light van designed for the military, and was offered for general sales from February 1947.

 In the summer of 1944 the French Ministry of Industrial Production set out a prescriptive plan for the post war motor industry.
-It was headed by Paul-Marie Pons and so it was known as the Plan Pons.
+It was headed by Paul-Marie Pons and it was known as the Plan Pons.
 Under "The Plan", Renault and Peugeot (along with their Chenard & Walcker debtor/subsidiary) were restricted to making vans for the 1000–1400 kg market, while Citroën was to make small trucks of between 2 and 3.5 tonnes.
 In the event Citroën, which had already developed a van in the 1000 kG class before the war, went ahead with the design of the Citroën H Van, which was launched in 1947.
-It was the Citroën which would be the Renault's most effective rival in this sector, although the Renault would in the early years beat its rival on volumes thanks in part to the large number of Renaults produced for military and police use and for other public sector vehicle operators such as the French postal service.
+It was the Citroën which would be Renault's most effective rival in this sector, although Renault would in the early years beat its rival on volumes thanks in part to the large number of Renaults produced for military and police use and for other public sector vehicle operators such as the French postal service.
 Police versions gained the informal appellation “panier à salade” (“paddy wagon”), appearing in newsreels removing arrested suspects following instances of civil disturbance during the troubled 1950s or, more memorably for many United States and UK film-goers in the 1960s, removing Inspector Clouseau following his arrest in the wake of a successful bank raid.

 Renault followed the Plan Pons agreement and designed the 206 E1 following general pre-war design ideas.
 It had a chassis onto which the van body was bolted and the body was made, until 1950, by fitting metal panels to a wooden frame.
 At a time when French industrial wages were low, the Renault was quick and inexpensive to produce.